Potassium Metal: Physical and Chemistry properties

 K(s) + O₂(g) → KO₂(s)

-Reaction of Potassium and Water
+Reaction between Potassium and Water

 2K(s) + 2H₂O(l) → 2KOH(aq) + H₂(g)